somitmittal/Microsoft-Graph-API-Integration-For-Email-Sending-Retrieval/README.md

 CLIENT_SECRET=your_client_secret
 TENANT_ID=your_tenant_id
 USER_EMAIL=your_outlook_email
-SCHEDULE_INTERVAL=60  # Minutes between email retrievals
+SCHEDULE_INTERVAL=60  # Seconds between email retrievals
 ```

 ## Running the Application

 1. Start the application:
    ```
-   python app.py
+   uvicorn main:app --reload
    ```
-2. The API will be available at `http://localhost:5000`
+2. The API will be available at `http://localhost:8000`
 3. The email retrieval scheduler will start automatically

 ## API Endpoints